-Below detection limit < 0.001 mg/kg
+Below detection limit < 0.5 μg/kg

+BACKGROUND

 Pesticides have been widely and commonly used to protect crops, livestock, buildings and households from pests.
 Although the widespread use of pesticides posing significant health risks has been banned in many countries, several pesticides are still produced in developing countries.
 Many pesticides continue to be detected in precipitation, soil, sediment, biota, aquatic ecosystems and food.

+LIMITS

-Pesticide Unit Australia 1 EU/Norway 2
+Pesticide Unit Australia 1 EU/ Norway2

 Aldrin & Dieldrin ng/g E 10 20

 (sum of HHDN & HEOD)

 DDT ng/g E 50 50

 (sum of o,p'-DDT; p,p'-DDE; p,p'-DDT)

 Endosulfan ng/g No limit 50

 (sum of alpha- & beta-endosulfan & endosulfan sulphate)

 Endrin ng/g E 30 10

 (sum of endrin & delta-keto endrin)

-Glyphosate mg/kg E 200 200

 Heptachlor ng/g E 20 10

 (sum of heptachlor & heptachlor epoxide)

 Hexachlorobenzene (HCB) ng/g E 10 10

-alpha-Hexachlorocyclohexane (alpha-HCH) ng/g No limit 20
+alpha-Hexachlorocyclohexane (alpha-HCH) ng/g No limit 10

 beta-Hexachlorocyclohexane (beta-HCH) ng/g No limit 10

 Toxaphene ng/g E 50 50

-ng - nanogram
+ng = nanogram

+g = gram

-- 1. The MRL Standard: Maximum residue limits in food and animal feedstuff.
-APVMA December, 2012 32pp.
+1. The MRL Standard: Maximum residue limits in food and animal feedstuff.
+APVMA 2023.
 'E' denotes an Extraneous Residue Limit (ERL).
-All Australian ERLs are based on the value for a primary feed commodity as there is no specific MRL/ERL for compound fish feed. - 2.
-OJ L140, 30.5.2002, p.10.
-Directive 2002/32/EC of the European Parliament and of the Council of 7 May 2002 on undesirable substances in animal feed.
+All Australian ERLs are based on the value for a primary feed commodity as there is no specific MRL/ERL for compound fish feed.

+2. European Commission, 2024.
+EU Pesticides Database: MRLs.

+Aldrin and dieldrin (a metabolite of aldrin as well as a marketed pesticide) are both fat soluble, persistent and bio-accumulating organochlorine insecticides.
+(In the environment, aldrin is rapidly converted to dieldrin).

+Widely used as insecticides in agriculture, the registration of the last aldrin and dieldren products in Australia were cancelled in 1994 and 1988 respectively.

+Worldwide, the use of both compounds is severely restricted or banned in many countries.

+Skretting Australia feeds have consistently met Australian limits for aldrin and dieldrin since testing began in 2012.